9 Things You Should Know When Dating a Commercial Fisherman

 megan-waldrep-chris-dabney

-5. When you date a commercial fisherman, you’ll miss him.
+5. When you date a commercial fisherman, you’ll miss them.
 A lot.

-Especially when he fishes for salmon in Alaska for three months out of the year.
+Especially when they fish for salmon in Alaska for three months out of the year.

-You’ll miss him more when, two months after he gets back, he decides to fish for sea cucumbers.
+You’ll miss them more when, two months after they get back, they decide to fish for sea cucumbers.

 Because apparently, that’s a thing.

-But instead of fishing from the deck of a boat, he’ll dive up to sixty feet in forty-degree water in full-on scuba gear. *Gulp*
+But, instead of fishing from the deck of a boat, they’ll dive up to sixty feet in forty-degree water in full-on scuba gear. *Gulp*

-You’ll continue to pray for a white light of protection to surround him for yet another season.
+You’ll continue to pray for a white light of protection to surround them for yet another season.

 Alaska commercial fishermen sea cumbers